SiebeBaree/Coinz/README.md

 After all this, run `python3 website/coinzbot.py`.

 > ### ⚠ Warning
 > There is literally no warranty if you self-host Coinz, and we will not help you set it up either.
-If you wish to set the bot and/or website up yourself, we expect you have well enough knowledge in Node.js and Python.
+If you wish to set the bot and/or website up yourself, we expect you have well enough knowledge in Node.js, Python, mongodb, ... .

 ## Disclamer
 You are not allowed to upload this bot to any service such as discordbotlist or top.gg, you are only allowed to host this bot for your community.
 You can use small parts of this code in your public bot.